 Submitted by Jenny, Travelynn Family

-It’s a very walkable city, with little play areas along the way and a diverse scenery to engage.
+It’s a very walkable city, with little play areas along the way and diverse scenery to engage.
 Start at the Cologne Cathedral.
 We couldn’t help but think the spires are a little grubby and could do with a scrub.
 But the sheer height of the spires that pierce the heavens is impressive and families are more than welcome to explore inside.
 Then walk towards the river where you’ll find a little play area next to the bridge.
 It’s not immediately obvious as it looks like a sculpture.
 But this is an art installation for play!

 Walking along the Hohenzollern Bridge which stretches over the River Rhine, you can’t help but notice the thousands of love locks attached.
 It’s fascinating reading the names and dates.
-Over the other side, is KölnTriangle for epic 360° views over the city on a clear day.
+On the other side, is KölnTriangle for epic 360° views over the city on a clear day.
 Then follow along further to the left for the huge playground at Rheinpark.

 There are also lots of family-friendly museums and attractions in Cologne.
 Our favourites are the Odysseum (Science Museum totally geared to kids), the Chocolate Museum, and the huge indoor waterpark at Aqualand.